joelhawksley/identity/components/slides.md

 # [fit] Standards

-^ and fails basic Ruby code standards
+^ and fails basic Ruby code standards,

+^ And refactor it into a new, experimental addition to Rails

 ---

 # [fit] ActionView::Component

-^ And refactor it into a new, experimental addition to Rails we're calling ActionView::Component
+^ that we're calling ActionView::Component that

-^ that

 ---